Abhin-Anilkumar/K8s-demo/README.md

 ### 2. Automated Deployment
 - Automated deployment to the **Amazon EKS** production cluster using Helm.
-- Success/Failure email notifications for build and deployment status.
+- Native GitHub Action notifications for build and deployment status.

 ---